 The Shadow effect converts the drawing layer it is connected to into a dark, blurry matte.
-It can be used to make a drop shadow out of a drawing's silhouette.
 You can control the type and amount of blur, as well as the colour of the shadow.

 On its own, simply connecting a drawing or

 - In the Node view, make sure your character's rig is in a group with a composite.
 If it is not, select all the nodes making your character's right, and do one of the following:

 - Right-click on the selection, then select Group > Group Selection with Composite.

 - In the top-left corner of the Node View, open the View Menu , then select Nodes > Group Selection with Composite.

 - Press Ctrl +Shift + G (Windows/Linux) or ⌘ + Shift + G (macOS).

 - Using the Node Library, add a Peg, an Apply-Peg-Transformation, and a Shadow node to your node system.

 - Connect the output port of your character rig to the input port of the Shadow node.

 - Connect the output port of the Shadow node to the right-most input port (Image) of the Apply-Peg-Transformation node.